harmonydata/harmonydata.github.io/content/en/blog/how-far-can-we-go-with-harmony-testing-on-kufungisisa-a-cultural-concept-of-distress-from-zimbabwe.md

 date: 2023-04-02
 categories: ["nlp"]
 image: /images/blog/ccd.png

-aliases: ['/blog/how-far-can-we-go-with-harmony-testing-on-kufungisisa-a-cultural-concept-of-distress-from-zimbabwe']
+aliases:
+  - "/blog/how-far-can-we-go-with-harmony-testing-on-kufungisisa-a-cultural-concept-of-distress-from-zimbabwe"
+  - "/how-far-can-we-go-with-harmony-testing-on-kufungisisa-a-cultural-concept-of-distress-from-zimbabwe/"
+url: "/nlp-semantic-text-matching-with-deep-learning-transformer-models/harmony-on-kufungisisa-a-cultural-concept-of-distress-from-zimbabwe/"
 ---

 Many psychologists believe that mental illnesses can vary across cultures.
 In 1904, [Emil Kraepelin](https://en.wikipedia.org/wiki/Emil_Kraepelin) initiated the field of comparative psychiatry after studying mental health disorders in Java, writing that _“Die Eigenart eines Volkes wird auch in der Häufigkeit und klinischen Gestaltung seiner Geistesstörungen zum Ausdruck kommen,”_ meaning “The peculiarity of a people[ethnic group] will also be expressed in the frequency and clinical form of its mental disorders.”[1]

-More than a century later, the emergence of global mental health research [projects](https://harmonydata.ac.uk/projects-partners) has opened a number of debates about the applicability of psychiatric categories to different cultural settings, such as those in the Diagnostic and Statistical Manual of Mental Disorders (DSM) series[2].
+More than a century later, the emergence of global mental health research [projects](/projects-partners) has opened a number of debates about the applicability of psychiatric categories to different cultural settings, such as those in the Diagnostic and Statistical Manual of Mental Disorders (DSM) series[2].

 In 2013, the publication of DSM-5 included for the first time Cultural Concepts of Distress (CCD), referring to “ways that cultural groups experience, understand, and communicate suffering, behavioral problems, or troubling thoughts and emotions”[2].